Cove Reber: Dead American (2016–present)

 Then residing in Salt Lake City in 2016, Reber had met Sleep For Sleepers guitarist Chad Jordan through a friend.
-Being inspired by instrumental demos that Jordan had recorded, Reber recorded vocals over them.
+Inspired by instrumental demos that Jordan had recorded, Reber recorded vocals over them.
 The recorded demos later surfaced in 2017 and into early 2018 on Reber's Instagram feed which included promotional shots and compilations of recording progress teasers under the name Dead American.

 Throughout 2018, Dead American officially released short teasers featuring Reber on their Instagram feed promoting songs from their EP, The Shape of Punk Is Dumb.
 On September 1, 2018, Ants and Pawns was the first of five successive singles to be released from their EP.
 The Shape of Punk is Dumb was released independently on October 5, 2018.
 On August 23, 2019, the sixth single Wandering was released shortly after the EP's release as a bonus track.

 Since 2019, the band went on to sign a record deal with Equal Vision Records and Velocity Records and release two singles Choke and Full of Smoke from their debut album New Nostalgia.